programa-stic/security-advisories/Facebook/README.md

 3) Within the Facebook app open a chat window and send a recording.

-4) Find the GET request to _attachment.fbsbx.com_the captured traffic.
+4) Find the GET request to _attachment.fbsbx.com_ in the captured traffic.
 Use any web browser to open the specified URL to obtain the recording.

 ## 12. Report Timeline